 Long pants, preferably treated with permethrin, are essential on this trail.
 The first half of the trail is overgrown with brush that in winter and spring is heavily infested with ticks.
 After Espinosa Camp there are fewer ticks but a lot more poison oak.
 The poison oak is actually not too bad compared with many other Big Sur backcountry trails and is rarely above waist height, but you'll still have to brush up against it.

 The exposed hillside gets very hot, even on cool spring days.

 To get to the trail, drive south along Highway One until you reach the Kirk Creek Campground, about two miles south of Limekiln State Park.
 The trailhead is well-marked and is directly across from the campground.
 There's plenty of parking along Highway One.

 The trail begins a gentle descent, exiting the woods several times and clinging to a steep hillside high above the canyon floor.
 From far below comes the sound of a rushing creek.
-The final descent has a few scary spots where the narrow trail is perched on the edge of a menacing drop-off.

 Finally, the trail levels out at a large flat area populated with redwoods.
 After clinging to the side of a cliff, it's nice to be on level ground again, in this sheltered refuge among the rugged mountains.
 The grove is strikingly quiet, although in places you'll hear the pleasant cascading of a creek.
 There's little ground cover, which means relief from the threat of poison oak and ticks.